-Jim Detjen is a strategist, writer, and institutional founder working across media, education, inquiry systems, and long-horizon organizational development.
+Jim Detjen is a strategist, writer, and founder whose work spans media, education, publishing, and organizational development.

-Through his selective advisory work, Jim works with organizations, founders, and public-facing leaders navigating institutional transition, audience fragmentation, and long-horizon positioning.
+Through his advisory work, Jim works with organizations, founders, and public-facing leaders facing growth, change, and increasingly complex information environments.

-His broader work includes Think First, One Point Six Research, The Clarity Framework™, and Distorted — interconnected inquiry environments exploring culture, cognition, media systems, and human judgment under conditions of distortion and acceleration.
+His broader work includes Think First, One Point Six Research, The Clarity Framework™, and Distorted —projects that explore culture, media, technology, and human judgment in the Information Age.

 -

-The youngest of five and the only boy in a working-class family shaped by military service and the GI Bill, Jim developed an early fascination with leadership, culture, systems, and the people responsible for holding institutions together under pressure.
+The youngest of five and the only boy in a working-class family shaped by military service and the GI Bill, Jim developed an early fascination with people, leadership, and the forces that shape communities and institutions.

-Following 9/11, Jim supported security operations connected to the 2002 Winter Olympics before later returning west to continue building across media, education, strategy, and institutional development.
+Following 9/11, Jim supported security operations connected to the 2002 Winter Olympics before returning west to continue building across media, education, strategy, and organizational leadership.

-The throughline has remained consistent: disciplined curiosity and an enduring interest in how people orient themselves within rapidly changing cultural environments.
+The throughline has remained consistent: disciplined curiosity and a lifelong interest in how people make sense of a changing world.

 -

-Over the past two decades, Jim has advised global brands, educational institutions, nonprofits, founders, and leadership teams navigating growth, institutional transition, audience development, and long-horizon positioning.
+Over the past two decades, Jim has advised global brands, educational institutions, nonprofits, founders, and leadership teams navigating growth, change, and increasingly complex business and cultural environments.

-His work has contributed to organizational growth, institutional partnerships, media strategy, and narrative architecture across sectors including sports, education, publishing, nonprofit leadership, and consumer products.
+His work has contributed to organizational growth, strategic partnerships, media initiatives, and brand development across sectors, including sports, education, publishing, nonprofit leadership, and consumer products.

-Rather than focusing narrowly on campaigns or short-term cycles, his advisory work increasingly centers on interpretive positioning, organizational coherence, audience sovereignty, and institutional trust under conditions of accelerating informational complexity.
+Rather than focusing narrowly on campaigns or short-term objectives, his work increasingly centers on communication, positioning, audience trust, and helping organizations maintain clarity during periods of change.

-He continues to work selectively with organizations and leaders seeking durable positioning, institutional coherence, and long-term trust.
+He continues to work selectively with organizations and leaders seeking long-term growth, strong relationships, and durable public trust.

 -

-Jim played a strategic role in helping build Wasatch Academy Basketball into a nationally recognized program, contributing to multiple national championship appearances, Division I pipelines, and long-term grassroots development initiatives alongside coaches David Evans and Paul Peterson.
+Jim played a strategic role in helping build Wasatch Academy Basketball into a nationally recognized program, contributing to multiple national championship appearances, Division I pathways, and long-term youth development initiatives alongside coaches David Evans and Paul Peterson.

-His work within basketball has spanned institutional strategy, player development, national partnerships, youth camps, and long-term program development — helping connect athletics, education, leadership, and culture in ways that extended well beyond the court.
+His work in basketball has included program development, player development, national partnerships, youth camps, and helping connect athletics, education, leadership, and personal growth in ways that extended well beyond the court.

-The experience reinforced many of the principles that continue shaping his broader work today: discipline, trust, mentorship, systems thinking, and the long-term development of people under pressure.
+The experience reinforced many of the principles that continue shaping his broader work today: discipline, trust, mentorship, teamwork, and the long-term development of people under pressure.

 -

-His broader work includes The M Institute™, One Point Six Research, The Clarity Framework™, and Distorted — interconnected inquiry environments examining interpretation, discernment, cognition, and informational systems under conditions of distortion and compression.
+His broader work includes The M Institute™, One Point Six Research, The Clarity Framework™, and Distorted—projects focused on how people interpret information, make decisions, and navigate an increasingly complex world.

 -

-He and his wife of nearly three decades have built a life centered around family, curiosity, mentorship, community, and long conversations that tend to wander from culture and leadership to quantum mechanics, institutional change, and whatever book currently occupies the kitchen counter.
+He and his wife of nearly three decades have built a life centered around family, curiosity, mentorship, community, and long conversations that tend to wander from culture and leadership to science, history, and whatever book currently occupies the kitchen counter.

-Away from advisory work and inquiry projects, Jim can usually be found hiking ridgelines, coaching youth development initiatives, experimenting in the kitchen, or disappearing into another research rabbit hole somewhere between philosophy, technology, and systems thinking.
+Away from advisory work and writing projects, Jim can usually be found hiking ridgelines, playing the bagpipes, experimenting in the kitchen, or disappearing into another research rabbit hole that starts with a simple question and somehow ends in philosophy, technology, human nature, or quantum physics.

 -